 Dual membership with another collection society or guild, such as Directors UK, Directors Guild of America or the Directors Guild of Canada is possible; however you will have to specify the works you’d like us to collect for and the territories you would like us to collect from.

-ASDACS distributes royalties once a year, commencing around December.
+ASDACS distributes royalties once a year, commencing between July - December.
 This is for the previous year’s royalties and gives us a chance to prepare and check all of the data and associated income we receive.

 We’ll contact you during our annual distribution with further instructions on what to do to collect.

-Currently directors do not have any rights within New Zealand, but the DEGNZ are campaigning to change this.
+Currently directors do not have any rights within New Zealand, but the DEGANZ are campaigning to change this (with ASDACS' support).

-If you’re already registered with Screenrights, then there’s a good chance you’re registered to collect the same rights that ASDACS would register you for – retransmission rights - so it’s best to check your registration before you request that ASDACS register your works with Screenrights on your behalf.
+If you’re already registered with Screenrights, than there’s a good chance you’re registered to collect the same rights that ASDACS would register you for – retransmission rights.
+As a condition of membership, ASDACS now requires that members register their retransmission rights with Screenrights through ASDACS.
+Please contact the office for more information.

-ASDACS has partnerships with over 28 collection societies; we register your work with our partners and they send us claims list of works that have screened in their territory.
-We research, verify and claim works on these list, as well as receive data sheets along with your payment during the year.
+ASDACS has partnerships with over 37 international collecting societies; we register your work with our partners and they send us claims lists of works that have screened in their territory.
+We research, verify and claim works on these lists, as well as receive data sheets along with your payment during the year.

 The royalties we collect are due to the legal entitlements of a director – therefore you are only entitled to receive director’s royalties if you were attributed for your work.
 If you did not receive a credit for your work as a director (as per our list of eligible director credits), then we cannot distribute the associated royalties to you.